 Because in sprinting, the acceleration phases lasts at least 40 meters.
 In field sports such as baseball, rugby league/union, soccer or AFL, you rarely get the chance to run further than this due to the nature of the game and when you change direction, you don’t start running with top speed mechanics straight away.
 For this reason, we believe you will get the biggest performance benefits from improving your acceleration phase.

-Hopefully that gives you a better understanding of the top speed phase.
-If you are looking to improve your quality of life or perform better with your sport then feel free to book in with our team to make sure you have the best chance of achieving these goals by getting a thorough assessment and an individualised program.
+Hopefully that gives you a better understanding of the different phases and aspects of speed.
+If you are looking to improve your quality of life or perform better with your sport then feel free to book in with our team.
+This will make sure you have the best chance of achieving these goals by getting a thorough assessment and an individualised program.

 To book an appointment click the ‘Book Now‘ button!

 For more information on running, click the link below!More Information on Running!